outwatch/outwatch/README.md

 ## Community
-We adopted the [Typelevel Code of Conduct](http://typelevel.org/conduct.html).
+We adopted the [Scala Code of Conduct](https://www.scala-lang.org/conduct/).
 People are expected to follow it when discussing OutWatch on the Github page, Gitter channel, or other venues.

 ## Documentation and Examples